KorfLab/grimoire/TUTORIAL.md

 you want while the GTF file contains just the genes.
 You might wonder how different they are.
 For such a task, we can use `latumapic`.

-	latumapic --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz --feature gene
+	latumapic --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz

+# The feature table comparisons are currently a disaster #

 The output of this command is the following:

-	112942 64247 177189
+	755197 247527 1002724

-This indicates that among the 177189 nucleotides in the genome, 112942 are labeled the same, while 64247 are labeled differently.
+This indicates that among the 1002724 nucleotides in the genome, 755197 are labeled the same, while 247527 are labeled differently.
 Why would there be differences in the genes when both versions of the genome are WS270?
 Let's take a closer look at the components of genes.